Immigration & Visas, Money

 This guide describes the routes and amounts required to qualify for residency under Mexico’s immigration rules for economic solvency.

-Financial Criteria for 2024
+Financial Criteria for 2024 (2025 Pending)

-Mexican Consulates do not appear to be adopting UMA for their calculations in 2024.
+This guide is fully revised with figures for 2024.
+Mexican Consulates did not adopt UMA for their calculations in 2024 and we don’t know if they will adopt UMA in 2025.
 UMA was introduced in 2016 and Mexican Consulates have never used it for their residency qualification calculations.

 When you plan to apply for legal residency in Mexico, Mexican immigration law states that applicants for residency need to fulfill certain criteria.